thetanz/powerbi/README.md

 ---
 ***1.2.1 Calculated Tables***

-> DAX expression that creates a table with one column (Figure 13).
+> DAX expression that creates a table with one column.

     Calculated Table 1 =
     {"A", "B", "C"}